Eighth journalist killed in Mexico in 2022 | DW | 16.03.2022

 Last year the Mexican government released figures stating that over 100 journalists and activists have been killed between December 2018 and July 2021.

-Last month, US Secretary of State Antony Blinken described the killings of journalists in Mexico this year and the threats they receive as "concerning," and called for "greater accountability."
+Last month, United States Secretary of State Antony Blinken described the killings of journalists in Mexico this year, along with the threats they receive, as "concerning," and called for "greater accountability."

 The country's drug cartels often make money by protecting illegal logging, or extorting money from farmers in exchange for protection, posing a danger to journalists who report on those crimes.

-Zitacuaro is one of the closest cities to the monarch butterfly wintering grounds in the mountains west of Mexico City.
-The region had been taken over by illegal logging and drug gangs and deforestations linked to expanding production of avocados.
+Zitacuaro is one of the closest cities to monarch butterfly wintering grounds in the mountains west of Mexico City.
+The region had been taken over by illegal logging and drug gangs, and deforestation linked to the expanding production of avocados.

 "We have organized crime, just like in the rest of the country, and Monitor worked on a lot of issues like illegal logging, given that we are near the monarch reserve,'' Linares said in early February.